-Let God speak to me through reading the Bible (Psalms 119:105)
+Let God speak to me through reading the Bible (Psalm 119:105).

-To worship God – God welcomes me (Matthew 11:28-30)
+To spend time with God – God invites me to come to Him.
+(Matthew 11:28-30).

-To obey Him – I welcome God to be the Lord of my life (Luke 6:46-49)
+To learn to obey Him – God becomes Lord of my life (Luke 6:46-49).

-What attitude does the psalmist have toward God?
-(Psalms 42:1-2)
+What attitude should we have toward God?
+(Psalm 42:1-2)

 Examples from the Bible: